 The 2026 NFL Draft is days away.
 Teams have spent months scouting prospects and building their boards.
-But here's the uncomfortable truth: historically, about half of first-round picks don't live up to their draft position.
+Historically, about half of first-round picks don't live up to their draft position.
+Front offices know this.
+They keep doing it anyway.

 Meanwhile, Tom Brady went 199th overall.
 Richard Sherman was a fifth-rounder.
 Dak Prescott lasted until the fourth round.